Non-intuitive, static ecommerce marketplace led to low order rates and decreasing sales

 Easy integrations make for expansive personalization

 Like other companies, HABA FAMILYGROUP saw value in the headless nature of Contentful.
-“We like being able to choose the best tool on the market for the tasks we’re working on,” he reports.
+“We like being able to choose the best tool on the market for the tasks we’re working on,” Henrick reported.
 In this instance, Dynamic Yield was the tool needed to get the job done.
 Without an API-first content platform like Contentful, ideating and acting on personalization plans incorporating Dynamic Yield would have been much less streamlined and more development-dependent.
 With a developer team of just a dozen, Contentful’s easy integration with Agolia was also appreciated.

 JAKO-O’s microservice stack, which includes Dynamic Yield, Algolia and Contentful, is capable of powering supportive, expansive and individualized customer experiences.
 Contentful’s structured content makes it easy for Dynamic Yield to pull chunks of content away from context and them pair them with audience segments.